ilvcs/zk-basic-circom-circutes/README.md

 2. Multiplication Circuit: A circuit that performs multiplication of two numbers.
 3. Comparison Circuit: A circuit that compares two numbers and outputs the result.

 Feel free to explore and learn from these examples.
 Contributions are also welcome!
+If you have any questions or suggestions, please feel free to open an issue or submit a pull request.

 ## License